 Welcome to Eagle class!
-On Mondays and Tuesdays we are taught by Miss Shaw, our Headteacher.
-On Wednesdays, Thursdays and Fridays, we are taught by Mr Lester, who is really good at French and computing, and is keen to make learning as much fun as possible (especially if it means using silly voices and lots of drama activities!)
+On Mondays, Tuesdays and Wednesday we are taught by Miss Smith, who is great at netball, French and maths.
+On Wednesdays, Thursdays and Fridays, we are taught by Mr Lester, who is really good at computing, and is keen to make learning as much fun as possible (especially if it means using silly voices and lots of drama activities!)

 Home learning ideas: